 Decarbonization and Dematerialization

-Consider the headline for John Tierney’s New York Times column of April 20, 2009: “Use Energy, Get Rich and Save the .”
+Consider the headline for John Tierney’s New York Times column of April 20, 2009: “Use Energy, Get Rich and Save the Planet.”
 The column, no doubt prompting some readers to breathe a sigh of relief , reports on the observations of Jesse Ausubel and Paul Waggoner: namely, that given long-term structural changes in the U.S. economy (and by extension, other advanced societies), dematerialization and decarbonization can at least attenuate concerns about unrelenting reliance on fossil fuels, especially carbon-intensive coal.

 There is much about the dematerialization notion that resonates intuitively: as a country moves toward an advanced industrial status, structural changes in its economy promote slower growth in energy use than in overall economic output.
 Although the declining trend in America’s energy-GDP ratio reflects diverse influences, including higher energy prices, more efficiencies, and technological advances, dematerialization was a factor.
 It seems reasonable to expect that experience to be replicated.